 Lockheed Martin has launched a small precision-guided weapon from an AAI RQ-7 Shadow 200 tactical unmanned aircraft under a company-funded R&D program.
 The 11-lb.-class, laser-guided Shadow Hawk glide weapon scored a direct hit on the target, the company says.
 The U.S. Army-funded test was conducted at Dugway Proving Ground, Utah.
 The 2.75-in.-dia., 27-in.-long unpowered munition was released from the Shadow at 5,100-ft. altitude and impacted the target at 460 ft./sec.
 For this ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Shadow UAS Drops Lockheed Martin Mini-Weapon".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Shadow UAS Drops Lockheed Martin Mini-Weapon".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.